bhavyapan/MACSSEconThesis/README.md

 # Gender Identity and Representation in the Context of Economic Development in India
-### Thesis submitted in partial fulfillment of the requirements for the MA degree in the Master of Arts in Computational Social Science - Economics
+**Thesis submitted in partial fulfillment of the requirements for the MA degree in the Master of Arts in Computational Social Science with a concentration in Economics**
 ### by Bhavya Pandey

 This code repository organises and collects the data as well as analysis files for this project.